'}}

 Miraculous Healing: There are records of Saint Paul healing the sick through prayer.
 This miraculous ability further affirmed his saintly status in the eyes of many.

-See also Victoria
+See also Henry Morse

 Profound Spiritual Writer: He left behind numerous letters and other writings that continue to be spiritual treasures for the church.
 His written works were instrumental in spreading the devotion to the Passion of Christ.